ballerina-platform/ballerina-library/docs/build-and-release-guide.md

 Checklist,
 1. Verify if all modules with essential changes have updated language dependency and distribution version.(All dependant version)
-2. Coordinate among team to update to latest timestamped version of the dependents
+2. Coordinate among team to update to latest timestamped version of the dependents.
+    - Module owners should verify the modules can be built with with latest lang release, make sure all dependencies are updated to latest release (or to the latest timestamp version of the dependencies) and update modules with the correct distribution version in toml files.
+    - For concecutive version updates if any (lang rc releases), [Extensions - Update Ballerina Version Workflow](https://github.com/ballerina-platform/ballerina-release/actions/workflows/update_dependency_version.yml) can be used to move modules to latest dependencies.
+(Note: If only subset of modules are moved to the latest lang version, [extensions.json](https://github.com/ballerina-platform/ballerina-release/blob/master/dependabot/resources/extensions.json) should be updated by removing unnecessary modules in a separate branch and workflow run on said branch)
-3. Ensure the standard libraries are released to Central Staging after each RC vote.
+4. Ensure the standard libraries are released to Central Staging after each RC vote.
 Release Manager of the Ballerina Release will publish this.
 Module owners is responsible for the ballerinax components.
-4. Run [workflow](https://github.com/ballerina-platform/ballerina-standard-library/actions/workflows/test_stdlib_releases_with_staging.yml) to verify newly published module is working properly in an integration scenario.
+5. Run [workflow](https://github.com/ballerina-platform/ballerina-standard-library/actions/workflows/test_stdlib_releases_with_staging.yml) to verify newly published module is working properly in an integration scenario.
 (This is to ensure any standard library release will not break the existing users build)